openvinotoolkit/open_model_zoo/demos/human_pose_estimation_demo/cpp/README.md

 Options:

     -h                        Print a usage message.
     -at "<type>"              Required.
-Type of the network, either 'ae' for Associative Embedding or 'openpose' for OpenPose.
+Type of the network, either 'ae' for Associative Embedding, 'higherhrnet' for HigherHRNet models based on ae or 'openpose' for OpenPose.
     -i                        Required.
 An input to process.
 The input must be a single image, a folder of images, video file or camera id.
     -m "<path>"               Required.
 Path to an .xml file with a trained model.
     -o "<path>"               Optional.
 Name of output to save.